Duccioo/HPCA-Linear-Regression/README.txt

                                   ______
                                  |______|

-The main_dataset.cu is the main file that allow to run the algorithm of the linear regression.
+The main_LR.cu is the main file that allow to run the algorithm of the linear regression.
 This automatically execute the CPU and the GPU version of the algorithm.
-This script returns the results of the elapsed time in file saved in /save folder of the cpu and gpu parameters.
+This script returns the results of the elapsed time in file saved in /result folder of the cpu and gpu parameters.

 To ececute:
-> nvcc -o main_dataset main_dataset.cu
+> nvcc -o main_LR main_LR.cu
-> ./main_dataset
+> ./main_LR

   _   _                                                                                          _                   _  _         _                      _